luccadibe/benchctl/docs/plots.md

 - `title`: Plot title
 - `x`, `y`: Column names from the CSV
+- `groupby`: Optional column to split the plot by category (seaborn engine only)
 - `format`: `png`, `svg`, or `pdf`

 ## Seaborn engine options (`plots[].options`)